christhekeele/django-native-datatables/README.md

    -  Per-record actions (ie: show, edit, delete)
    -  Batch actions across selected records (ie: export, delete, deactivate, change owner)

-### How django-datatables differs from datatables.net: ###
+### How django-native-datatables differs from datatables.net: ###

 -  __There's no need to hook into the ORM yourself.__
-   Django-datatables automatically passes all the AJAX parameters to it's own custom queryset (Dataset) that calls a transformation function before rendering.
+   Django-native-datatables automatically passes all the AJAX parameters to it's own custom queryset (Dataset) that calls a transformation function before rendering.
 The transformation method calls other method to apply queryset filters, one method per feature, leveraging all the power of Django's querysets for you.
 The filters are chained resulting in a single, specific query that hits the database exactly how it needs to, no more and no less.
 -  __Each datatable can be customized from a simple schema.__
    Simply define which fields and features you want to expose on a model in a `ModelForm` inspired schema and pass it to the view's `as_view()`.
 The transformation methods will listen to the schema and apply (or disable) features as requested.
 -  __All transformation methods are overrideable if necessary.__